material-components/material-components-web/packages/mdc-tooltip/README.md

 ### Tooltip positioning
 Tooltip positioning is based on the anchor element (the element that, on user interaction, results in showing or hiding of a tooltip).
-They appear directly below this anchor element and can be placed flush with either the end, center, or start of the anchor.
+They appear directly below or above this anchor element and can be placed flush with either the end, center, or start of the anchor.

 ![End, center, and start alignment of tooltip on icon button in a LTR page](images/plain_tooltip_alignment.png)
 <p align="center"> *Tooltips aligned with the end, center, and start of an anchor element (in a LTR page flow).* </p>